- 1/2 medium pumpkin (cut in thick wedges)

 - 3 or 4 tablespoons olive oil (see Notes below for alternatives)

 - 1/2 teaspoon salt, or to taste

 - Black pepper, freshly ground if possible, to taste

-- Dash of cayenne or hot paprika (optional)
+- Dash of cayenne pepper, or hot/smoked paprika

 - Preheat the oven to 350ºF / 180ºC.

-- Arrange the pumpkin wedges on a baking tray.
+- Arrange the pumpkin wedges, cut side up, on a baking tray.

-- Drizzle with olive oil, and sprinkle with salt, pepper, cayenne if using and herbs.
+- Drizzle with olive oil, and sprinkle with salt, black pepper, cayenne pepper, cinnamon if using, and herbs.